jim-easterbrook/python-gphoto2/README.rst

 "Object oriented" interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-SWIG_ has the ability to attach member functions to C structs such as the GPhoto2 ``Camera`` object.
+Many of the libgphoto2_ functions have been added as methods of the appropriate GPhoto2 object.
-The Python interface includes many such member functions, allowing GPhoto2 to be used in a more "Pythonic" style.
+This allows GPhoto2 to be used in a more "Pythonic" style.
-These member functions also include error checking.
+These methods also include error checking.
 If an error occurs they raise a Python ``GPhoto2Error`` exception.

 The example program can be re-written as follows: